chris-pearce/scally/README.md

     │
     └───bower_components
         │
-        └───scally
+        └───Scally

 **N.B.** Scally should never be edited or added too directly.
-If you ever make changes directly in `scally` you will not be able to seamlessly update your version of Scally to the latest version.
-To update run the following command:
+If you ever make changes directly in Scally you will not be able to seamlessly update your version of Scally to the latest version.

+Once installed you can always get the latest version of Scally by running the following command:

-    $ bower update
+    bower update

 *This is a very simple overview of Bower so if you're new to it then please take the time to [read up on it](http://bower.io/).*

-You can install Scally via the [**Download by zip**](https://github.com/westfieldlabs/scally/archive/master.zip) option however it's advised to use Bower.
+You can install Scally via the [**Download by zip**](https://github.com/westfieldlabs/scally/archive/master.zip) option however it's advised to use a package manager like Bower to handle your third-party dependencies.

 ## Setting up a new project

 ### Setting up your master stylesheet

-Once you have installed Scally you'll need to create a master sass file called `style.scss` (or whatever you want to name it) that will live in the root of the folder where you keep all of your CSS.
+Once you have installed Scally you will need to create a master Sass stylesheet called `style.scss`, or whatever you want to name it, that will live in the root of the folder where you keep all of your CSS.

-Once you have created this file grab everything [from here](https://github.com/westfieldlabs/scally/blob/master/style.scss) and paste into your `style.scss`.
+Once you have created this file grab everything [from here](https://github.com/westfieldlabs/scally/blob/master/style.scss) and paste it into your master stylesheet.

-`style.scss` is your master stylesheet that you will call from your HTML head, once compiled that is, you can run a basic Sass watch command to compile your Sass, like this:
+This master stylesheet is what you will link too from your HTML head, once compiled that is, you can run a basic Sass watch command to compile your Sass, like this:

     sass --watch style.scss:style.css

+But for most projects your Sass will be compiling as part of your build process e.g. if you're using [Grunt](http://gruntjs.com/) then you can create a Grunt task to compile Sass using something [like](https://github.com/gruntjs/grunt-contrib-sass).

-Then add a reference to the compiled css in your HTML head:
+Then add a reference to the compiled master stylesheet in your HTML head:

     <link href="[path/to/your/css/folder]/style.css" rel="stylesheet">

-This master stylesheet is designed to pull in everything for Scally plus your project-specific styles and compile down to a single css file.
+This master stylesheet is designed to pull in everything from Scally plus your project-specific styles and compile down to a single css file.

 ### Master stylesheet overview